uniswap-python/uniswap-python/README.md

 ### Gas pricing

-To modify the gas pricing strategy you need to pass a custom `Web3` instance to the `Uniswap` contructor.
+To modify the gas pricing strategy you need to pass a custom `Web3` instance to the `Uniswap` constructor.
 You can find details for how to configure Web3 gas strategies in their [documentation](https://web3py.readthedocs.io/en/stable/gas_price.html).

 ### Examples and API

+**Note:** These examples are in the process of being moved to the [docs](https://shanefontaine.github.io/uniswap-python/).

 The `Uniswap` class takes several optional parameters, read the code to see which ones are available.